Vyral/rob-st-john/_posts/2019-08-15-how-to-build-a-master-closet-to-your-liking.md

 Remodeling a master bedroom, adding on a master suite, or building a new home from scratch are all opportunities to **design your ideal master closet.** With these organization and storage ideas, you’ll be able to develop a customized plan of action for installing a great, yet practical, closet.&nbsp;

-In terms of measurement, **your walk-in closet should be a minimum of 7x10 feet and preferably 10 square feet for two users.** This will give you ample space to align two or three walls with shelves, cubbyholes, and poles and enough elbow room to reach them without stretching and straining.&nbsp;
+In terms of measurement, **your walk-in closet should be a minimum of 7x10 feet and preferably 10 square feet for two users.** This will give you ample space to align two or three walls with shelves, cubbyholes, and poles, and enough elbow room to reach them without stretching and straining.&nbsp;

 For added convenience, **I suggest adding three square feet of floor space to leave room for a chair to take socks and shoes on and off and even fold laundry.** If feasible, keep some space open in the middle for a folding table or a storage island with a countertop—a good spot for packing and unloading your suitcase before and after a trip.&nbsp;